fancidev/qtinter/README.md

 within a physical Qt event loop (`QEventLoop`), so that Python libraries written for asyncio can be used by a Python for Qt application.

-### Running Modes

-An `QiBaseEventLoop` may be run in _attached mode_ or _nested mode_.

-Use `QiRunner` context manager to run it in attached mode.
-This mode only installs the logical asyncio event loop; the physical Qt event loop must still be run as usual, e.g. by `app.exec()`.
-This is the preferred workflow as it integrates seamlessly with an existing Qt app.

-Call `run_forever` to run it in nested mode.
-This starts a (possibly nested) Qt event loop using `QEventLoop.exec()` and waits until it exits.
-This is the standard asyncio workflow and is convenient for unit testing, but it is not recommended for integration with an existing Qt app as nested event loops are advised against by Qt.

-For either mode, a (global) `QCoreApplication` (or `QApplication` / `QGuiApplication`) instance must exist before running any coroutine, as is required by Qt.

 ### Clean-up

 To properly release the resources of the event loop after it stops, you